anubhavcodes/converttool/README.md

   - Implement all the necessary class magic methods
   - Implement Sorting and Grouping
   - Fix logging bug
-  - Follow best practises for testing
+  - Follow best practises for testing [SKIPPED]